Great camp devastation

 Great Camp Sagamore, White Pine Camp, The Point, and Camp Santanoni are just several of the many camps that were once occupied regularly in the Adirondacks.
 However, each camp is so different from the next.
 Camp Santanoni is what we will focus on during this journey.

 On a beautiful summer day in June of 1971 the family decided to take a trek into the woods to enjoy their property.
 They began hiking and encountered patches of poison ivy.
 Little Douglas Legg wasn’t properly dressed to trek through the forest in his shorts.
-His Uncle instructed him to return to the camp to change.
+His uncle instructed him to return to the camp to change.
 His brother and cousin reported seeing him pass them approximately 50-60 yards away from the main lodge.
 That was the last time anyone ever saw Dougie.

 The search began immediately that night, June 10, 1971.
 The news spread fast that little Dougie had gone missing.
 This search started with around 30 people the first night.
 Unfortunately, the search continued as Dougie wasn’t found.
-The days went quick and the search crew expanded rapidly each day.
+The days went quickly and the search crew expanded rapidly each day.
 There were locals, college kids, camp counselors, employees of the NY Conservation Department, and even the U.S. Air Force overhead.
 They had hounds, infra-red technology, and hundreds of people on the ground.

 The days went on with a few moments where hope was restored in the finding of Dougie; A hound had tracked his scent, but it was lost at the edge of a pond.
 The pond was drained and they came up empty-handed.
 Dougie was still missing and hope was fading.
 The weather was inconvenient as the rain kept interrupting the search.
 The danger of the search grew as mucky bogs and sinkholes started appearing and putting searchers in harm's way.

 The last true trace of Dougie was a set of shoe prints picked up by a bloodhound — however, again, the rain washed away the scent.
 The search continued for weeks on end, with less and less evidence of Douglas being found.
-The Melvin family had hired there own group of professionals from California to search, but they were also unsuccessful in their endeavors.
+The Melvin family had hired their own group of professionals from California to search, but they were also unsuccessful in their endeavors.

 The search was called off by state police six weeks later.
-By that time, they believe that 80-square-miles were covered in the search for Douglas.
+By that time, they believe that 80 square miles were covered in the search for Douglas.
 This case remains a tragic and upsetting topic for this beautiful area.

 The case has stayed open since the day Douglas Legg disappeared.
 There have only been two reported stories.
-First, a woman swore her relative had taken part in the disappearance of Dougie, however she was found to be a psychiatric patient.
+First, a woman swore her relative had taken part in the disappearance of Dougie; however, she was found to be a psychiatric patient.

 The other story is intriguing and quite possibly could have aided in the finding of Dougie if it was brought to authorities.
-This story unfortunately wasn’t told until 20 years after it occurred, when the hunter heard about the story of Douglas he felt compelled to speak with authorities.
+This story unfortunately wasn’t told until 20 years after it occurred, when a hunter heard about the story of Douglas and felt compelled to speak with authorities.
 He had been hunting near Newcomb Lake and stumbled over what he believed to be a small skeleton and skull.
 He drove all the way from Montana to show them where this had occurred.
 At the time this hunter was on leave from the Navy and didn’t want to get in trouble for where he was, so he never reported the incident.
 Unfortunately, 20 years later they found nothing at this location.

 I found this case very heart wrenching and upsetting.
 I decided to go check out Camp Santanoni for myself with my husband.
 The entire way there I couldn’t stop thinking of the many people affected by Douglas Legg’s disappearance.
 I can’t even imagine if this happened in my life.
 His family, friends, and community worked so hard to try and find and save him.